"Lifting Hearts, and Touching Souls"

 Zephyr takes a quick moment from patient rehabilitation

-sessions to pose with therapists at Jim Thorpe Southwest.
+sessions to give of herself to therapists at Jim Thorpe Southwest.

 Terri Smith and Shana, authors and facilitators of the D.A.R.E.